Paris by Night: Crew

 While most of the staff and crew remain the same from show to show, the directors may vary based on the filming location.
-For example, Richard Valverde served as director for shows in Paris, Michael Watt directed shows in Canada and the United States, and Victor Fable directed in the United States.
+Richard Valverde served as director for shows in Paris, Michael Watt directed shows in Canada and the United States, and Victor Fable directed in the United States.
 Notable directors include The Voice's Alan Carter, who directed six shows in the United States, CEO of production company A. Smith & Co.
 Kent Weed, of six shows in the United States, and NBC director Ron de Moraes, who directed five shows.

-Starting with Paris by Night 34: Made in Paris, Shanda Sawyer has been working as the production's main choreographer.
+Starting with Paris by Night 34: Made in Paris, Shanda Sawyer worked as the production's main choreographer.

 Filming

 Originally, Paris by Night was filmed exclusively in Paris, with its intended target audience consisting of the Vietnamese population in France.
-However, by the late 1980s, the production moved to Orange County, California (specifically James Irvine Intermediate), as a result of demand from the more populous Vietnamese American community for the production to host shows in the United States and the fact that most Vietnamese language performers from the former South Vietnam lived in the country, with filming beginning in the country in the mid-1990s.
+However, by the late 1980s, the production moved to Orange County, California following demand from the more populous Vietnamese American community for the production to host shows in the United States and the fact that most Vietnamese language performers from the former South Vietnam lived in the country, with filming beginning in the country in the mid-1990s.

-Except for two shows, Paris by Night has been filmed live before an audience.
+Except for several tapings, Paris by Night has been filmed live before an audience.
 The show has since been filmed in France, the United States, Canada, South Korea, Singapore, and Thailand.
+It has never been filmed in Vietnam.